 Friends of Expectant Teenage Mothers

-More than anything, the best thing you can do for your pregnant friend is to be there — without judgement, without fear and without disappointment.
+More than anything, the best thing you can do for your pregnant friend is to be there without judgment, without fear, and without disappointment.

 To learn more about how adoption can be an option for your loved one who is facing an unplanned teenage pregnancy, please call 1-800-ADOPTION today to get helpful tips and information.